okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 Your Registration Inline Hook is configured for Profile Enrollment.

-## Enable a Registration Inline Hook for SSR in the Classic Engine
+## Enable a Registration Inline Hook for SSR in Classic Engine

 <ApiLifecycle access="deprecated" />